-- A. Permitted Uses: - 1.
-Commercial Retail Sales and Service Establishments. - 2.
+- 1. Commercial retail sales and service establishments. - 2.
 Commercial, recreational and entertainment facilities either in completely enclosed buildings or outdoors, such as stadiums, athletic complexes, arenas, auditoriums, convention centers, carnivals or circuses, theaters (including open-air theaters), skating rinks, go-cart tracks, driving ranges, billiard parlors, bowling alleys, swimming pools, indoor and outdoor facilities operated by a licensed pari-mutuel permitholder. - 3.
-An establishment or facility which includes the retail sale and service of all alcoholic beverages including liquor, beer or wine for either on-premises or off-premises consumption, or both, and with no minimum distance limitations outlined in Part 8, Chapter 656.

-- 4. Permanent or restricted outside sale and service of food and beverages, including all alcoholic beverages with no minimum distance limitations outlined in Part 8, Chapter 656. - 5.
+Establishments or facilities which include the retail sale and service of all alcoholic beverages including liquor, beer or wine for on-premises consumption with no minimum distance limitations as set forth in Part 8, Chapter 656. - 4.
+Permanent or restricted outside sale and service of food and beverages, including all alcoholic beverages with no minimum distance limitations as set forth in Part 8, Chapter 656. - 5.
 Outdoor markets. - 6.
-All types of professional and business offices. - 7.
+All types of professional and business offices including coworking space. - 7.
 Art galleries, dance, art, gymnastics, fitness centers, martial arts and music studios, museums, community centers and theaters for stage performances (but not motion picture theaters). - 8.
-Small-scale operations including wholesaling, warehousing, storage, and distributorship business where the total operation does not require more than 10,000 square feet of floor space, no vehicle is used in excess of one-and-one-half ton capacity, all merchandise is stored within an enclosed building and no heavy machinery or manufacturing is located on the premises. - 9.
-Multi-family dwellings. - 10.
+Small-scale operations including wholesaling, warehousing, storage, and distributorship business where the total operation does not require more than 10,000 square feet of floor space, no vehicle is used in excess of one-and-one-half ton capacity, all merchandise is stored within an enclosed building and no heavy machinery or manufacturing is located on the premises.

+- 9. Multi-family dwellings. - 10.
 Hotels and motels. - 11.
-Daycare centers and care centers meeting the performance standards and development criteria set forth in Part 4. - 12.
-Hospitals, nursing homes, assisted living facilities, group care homes, housing for the elderly or orphans and similar uses. - 13.
-Light manufacturing, processing (including food processing but not slaughterhouse), packaging or fabricating. - 14.
-Off-street commercial parking lots and parking garages. - 15.
-Retail outlets for the sale of used wearing apparel, toys, books, luggage, jewelry, cameras, sporting goods, home furnishing and appliances, furniture and similar uses. - 16.
-Recycling collection points meeting the performance standards and development criteria set forth in Part 4. - 17.
-Essential services, including water, sewer, gas, telephone, radio, television and electric, meeting the performance standards and development criteria set forth in Part 4. - 18.
-Private clubs.

-- 19. Churches, including a rectory or similar use. - 20.
-Personal property storage establishments. - 21.
-Vocational, trade and business schools. - 22.
-Banks, including drive-thru tellers. - 23.
+Hospitals, nursing homes, assisted living facilities, group care homes, housing for the elderly or orphans and similar uses. - 12.
+Off-street commercial parking lots and parking garages.
+In the event future development includes a parking garage on the parcel north of Albert Street, a vertically integrated garage is preferred. - 13.
+Retail outlets for the sale of used wearing apparel, toys, books, luggage, jewelry, cameras, sporting goods, home furnishing and appliances, furniture and similar uses. - 14.
+Essential services, including water, sewer, gas, telephone, radio, television and electric, meeting the performance standards and development criteria set forth in Part 4. - 15.
+Churches, including a rectory or similar use. - 16.
+Vocational, trade and business schools. - 17.
+Banks, including drive-thru tellers. - 18.
 Parks and open space. - B. Permissible Uses by Exception: - 1.
-Building trades contractors with outside storage yards meeting the performance standards and development criteria set forth in part 4. - 2.
-Travel trailer parks meeting the performance standards and development criteria set forth in part 4. - 3.
-Automobile storage yards. - 4.
-Bus, semi-trailer (but not trailer) or truck parking and/or storage. - 5.
-Schools meeting the performance standards and development criteria set forth in part 4. - 6.
-Manual car wash. - C. Permitted Accessory Uses and Structures: - 1.
+Schools meeting the performance standards and development criteria set forth in part 4. - C. Permitted Accessory Uses and Structures: - 1.
 Permitted accessory uses and structures: As permitted under Section 656.403; provided, however, that the yard and setback restrictions do not apply to such uses and structures.